Aravind-Shajan/autofill-extension/Readme.md

     Log in to the IE Hub creditor portal.
     Open your browser's Developer Tools (usually accessible via F12 or right-click > "Inspect").
     Go to the Network tab and log in to the portal.
-    Find a request made to the API and look for the sessionId in the request headers or body.
+    Find the request made to the API - (IEProfileAndSubscriptions) and look for the sessionId in the request headers or body.
     Copy the sessionId.

 Step 2: Update the Session ID in the Extension

     Open the popup.js file.
-    Locate the following line:
+    Locate the sessionID inside the fetchUserData function:

-    javascript

     const sessionID = "YOUR_SESSION_ID_HERE";